 If the parents of a child with SEND have a complaint, they should arrange a meeting with the Class Teacher and SEND Co-ordinator in order to resolve the issue.
 The parents or the SEND Co-ordinator may then feel they need to involve the Head Teacher, who then may involve the Governing Body.
 Complaints can normally be resolved with informal discussions and all parties working together for the good of the child.
 If, however, more complex problems arise which cannot be resolved in this way parents will be referred to the SEND Partnership Service for Bath and North East Somerset.
 They can be contacted on 01225 394382.

 For pupils with SEND transferring to Widcombe Infant School the SEND Co-ordinator will visit them at their pre-school, participate in transition meetings and a transition plan will be drawn up.
 Arrangements for additional visits to their new class will be carried out as appropriate.
 For pupils with SEND transferring to Junior School the SEND Co-ordinator will liaise with appropriate staff at the new school.
 The new school will be invited to participate in transition meetings and a Transition Plan will be drawn up.
 The pupil will attend additional visits to their new school as appropriate.
 If necessary a photograph book will be made for preparation over the summer before starting their new school.

 The Local Offer from Bath and North East Somerset is published on their website.

 The facilities provided to help disabled pupils to access the school are set out in the school’s Accessibility Plan.

 Accelerated Learning Programme

-At Widcombe Infant School we provide a programme to extend the more able children in Literacy and Numeracy in Year 1 and Year 2.
+At Widcombe Infant School we provide a programme to extend the more able children in English and Mathematics in Year 1 and Year 2.
 The programme offers a wide range of experiences and aims to ensure that all more able children are identified and given the opportunity to achieve their full potential.
 There is a strong focus on higher order skills, investigative work and problem solving.